team-parallax/unoconv-webservice/README.md

 This project provides a webservice with a REST-API for file-conversions using unoconv.

-## Prerequesites
+## Prerequisites

-In order to run the service locally `unoconv` and its dependencies need to be installed.
+In order to run the service locally `unoconv` and its dependencies (libreoffice, python3) need to be installed.
 One can also run the service using docker, therefore `Docker` needs to be installed.

 ### Usage

+You can either build the service from its source files or use the built docker image.

+#### Building from source

 If the above mentioned requirements are met one can run the service using the command: